thomasclarke1969/documentation/resources/ios/push-notification-guide.md

 The Layer Push Notification Service can be used to keep your application’s data up to date at all times.
 This guide will walk you through integrating the Layer Push Notification service into your application.

 ##Enable Your App for Push notifications
 Navigate to the [Apple Developer Portal](https://developer.apple.com/) and Log In.
-Select Cerificates, Identifiers, & Profiles on the right side of the page.
+Select Certificates, Identifiers, & Profiles on the right side of the page.

 ![image alt text](ios-push-enable2.jpg)